aidanbudd/trainingPhyloIntro/interpretingPhylogeniesCrete2014.md

 1. branch (of a phylogenetic tree)
 1. root (of a rooted phylogenetic tree)

-B. Once you've finished, compare your definitions with those of your neighbours.
+**B. Once you've finished, compare your definitions with those of your neighbours.**

 Make notes on how your definitions differ, and write together a definition that agrees with both your ideas of the meaning of these terms.

-C. We'll compare the definitions you have written together with [definitions we prepared before coming to the class](#suggested-definitions) - we'll discuss together any ways in which these pre-prepared definitions differ with the ones you have come up with.
+**C. We'll compare the definitions you have written together with [definitions we prepared before coming to the class](#suggested-definitions) - we'll discuss together any ways in which these pre-prepared definitions differ with the ones you have come up with.**

-D. (If you quickly finish part A. of the exercise) Repeat the above steps, this time selecting two or more terms from the list below.
+**D. (If you quickly finish part A. of the exercise) Repeat the above steps, this time selecting two or more terms from the list below.**

-4. node (of a phylogenetic tree)
+1. node (of a phylogenetic tree)
-4. polytomy
+1. polytomy
-4. sister group
+1. sister group
-4. subtree
+1. subtree
-4. taxonomic unit
+1. taxonomic unit

 If you're interested, you could consult these [definitions/explanations Alexis and I have written for these terms](./documents/phyloTerminologyTakenFromWileyDictionary.pdf).

-###<a name="SuggestedPhylogenyDefinitions"></a>Suggested Definitions
+### <a name="SuggestedPhylogenyDefinitions"></a>Suggested Definitions

-**phylogenetic tree**: A description of a path of transmission of genetic information between a set of taxo.
+**phylogenetic tree**: A description of a path of transmission of genetic information between a set of taxa.

 **branch** (of a phylogenetic tree): Lineages of taxonomic units that link nodes within a phylogenetic tree.

 **root** (of a rooted phylogenetic tree): In a rooted tree, the node that represents the most recent common ancestor taxon of all other taxa in the tree.

-##Visualising Trees with NJplot
+## Visualising Trees with NJplot

-###Learning Objectives
+### Learning Objectives

 After completing this section, you will hopefully be able to use NJplot to change the way a phylogenetic tree is visualised/drawn by the software by changing the root and rotating subtrees around internal branches to reach a specified/desired representation of a tree.

-###Notes
+### Notes

 Many applications of phylogenies involve using them to check whether a given set of taxa/organisms/OTUs are related to each other in a particular way i.e. whether the topology of the estimated phylogeny supports a particular set of relationships between OTUs.
 As a tree with a given topology can be drawn/represented/visualised in many different ways, it can sometimes be tricky to tell whether a given representation of a phylogenetic tree indeed contains the relationship of interest.
 Thus, working with and changing between different representations of a tree is a useful skill when interpreting the results of phylogenetic analyses.